(This post comes from my experience of adding

 A tip here: make use of usage beyond just understanding how a word is used in sentences.
 To get more out of it, also look at how grammar, punctuation, and other words and phrases have been used in those sentences.
 You can even mark anything that attracts your attention on the print.

-3. Review yesterday’s work from the list page within a day
+3. Review yesterday’s work within a day

 I carry the list page (unlike master page, this one has only words) with me and whenever I get time I look at a particular word and recall its meaning (sometimes it could be more than one) and as many sentences (usage, in other words) as possible containing that word.
 I aim for at least five usages.
 Sometimes, I come up with just two.
 Sometimes, seven or eight.